February 16, 2025

 Installing on Microsoft Windows

-Currently there are no pre-built binaries for the Windows platform of PHP SDK 4.x.
+For older versions of the PHP 4.x SDK, there are no pre-built binaries for the Windows platform.
 Instead, you will need to follow these steps to build an extension along with the PHP interpreter.
-This process will be simplified in a future 4.x release where the pre-compiled binaries will be published.
+We recommend always running the latest version of the SDK.

 Post Installation for All Platforms